 5. Get sign-off faster

 Congrats!
 Your team has made it to the finish line.
 Don’t let the hassle of printing, scanning, and email cause a prospect to delay signing on the dotted line.
-Every minute matters, so cut out some of the admin for your team when it comes to sending documents and getting signatures. eSignatures in Dropbox, powered by HelloSign, simplifies the process to just a few clicks—so reps can keep the ball rolling and move on to other tasks.
+Every minute matters, so cut out some of the admin for your team when it comes to sending documents and getting signatures. eSignatures in Dropbox, simplify the process to just a few clicks—so reps can keep the ball rolling and move on to other tasks.

 Try further streamlining your document workflow by setting up templates so your team can easily pull out an agreement, personalize it to every new customer, and hit send.
 You’ll automatically have an audit trail that provides proof of when they reviewed and signed the document.
 Plus, you can set up automatic reminders to make sure the contract isn’t forgotten.